 Think about your on-page SEO, the page’s design, content flow, all of these elements are important to SEO.
 While we don’t rank number one, we do rank number 5 on the first page.
 And to be with the likes of Backlinko, Moz and SEM Rush, that’s pretty good.
 Especially when you consider our own web metrics compared to those.
 Point?
 What I’m telling you works!

 As I mentioned earlier in this guide, mobile is the top used device for searching Google.
-Mobile has been trending for several years.
+Mobile has been trending this way for several years.

 Google has repeatedly told us that mobile is a part of the SEO ranking equation and we’re seeing it evolve right in front of our eyes.
 If your website and web properties are not mobile friendly, your site can have problems ranking high.